ucdrstdenis/ECS150-Project1/README.md

 /* Also noncanmode.h based on JPorquet's noncanmode.c   */
 /* **************************************************** */
 ``

 # Build / Run #
-This program is compiled using the linux gcc compiler.
+This program was compiled using the linux gcc 6.3.1 compiler.
 To build, simply type `make` and the Makefile does the rest.
-After building, the shell can be run by typeing `./sshell`
+After building, the shell can be run by typing `./sshell`

+# Testing #
+The sshell_test.sh script provided by John Chan

+# Contributors #
+Robert St. Denis
+Brian Labar
+Riley Mikkelsen

-### References ###
+## References ##
 1. [Basic linked list history](http://stackoverflow.com/questions/20588556/linked-list-implementation-to-store-command-history-in-my-shell)

 2. [Makefile Reference 1](http://stackoverflow.com/questions/1484817/how-do-i-make-a-simple-makefile-for-gcc-on-linux)